 - We have incurred net losses since inception.
 We expect to incur net losses for the foreseeable future and may never achieve or maintain profitability. - The interim data and ad hoc analyses summarized in this prospectus are current as of the dates specified and are preliminary in nature.
 Our company-sponsored clinical trials of OTL-101 for ADA-SCID, OTL-200 for MLD and OTL-103 for WAS and the investigator-sponsored clinical trials for OTL-102 for X-CGD and OTL-300 for TDBT are ongoing and not complete.
 Success in preclinical studies or early clinical trials may not be indicative of results obtained in later trials. - The results from our clinical trials for OTL-101 for ADA-SCID, OTL-200 for MLD, OTL-103 for WAS and for any of our other product candidates may not be sufficiently robust to support the submission of marketing approval for our product candidates.
 Before we submit our product candidates for marketing approval, the FDA and/or the EMA may require us to conduct additional clinical trials, or evaluate patients for an additional follow-up period. - Gene therapies are novel, complex and difficult to manufacture.
 We have limited manufacturing experience.
 We could experience manufacturing problems that result in delays in the development or commercialization of our product candidates or otherwise harm our business. - We currently have limited sales and marketing capabilities.
-If we are unable to establish effective sales and marketing capabilities or enter into agreements with third parties to market and sell our product candidates or other product candidates that may be approved, we may not be successful in commercializing our product candidates if and when approved, and we may be unable to generate any product revenue. - Third parties may claim that we are infringing, misappropriating or otherwise violating their intellectual property rights, which intellectual property infringement may prevent or delay our development and commercialization efforts and have a material adverse effect on our business. - We face significant competition in our industry and there can be no assurance that our product candidates, if approved, will achieve acceptance in the market over existing established therapies.
-In addition, our competitors may develop therapies that are more advanced or effective than ours, which may adversely affect our ability to successfully market or commercialize any of our product candidates.
+If we are unable to establish effective sales and marketing capabilities or enter into agreements with third parties to market and sell our product candidates that may be approved, we may not be successful in commercializing our product candidates if and when approved, and we may be unable to generate any product revenue. - Third parties may claim that we are infringing, misappropriating or otherwise violating their intellectual property rights, which intellectual property infringement may prevent or delay our development and commercialization efforts and have a material adverse effect on our business.